wmwxwa/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 ### BasicAuthData (coprocess_session_state.proto) {#basic-auth-data}

 The `BasicAuthData` contains a hashed password and the name of the hashing algorithm used.
-This is used within a [SessionState](#sessionstate-session_stateproto) message.
+This is represented by the `basic_auth_data` attribute in [SessionState](#sessionstate-session_stateproto) message.

 ```yaml
 "basicAuthData": {